rohittiwari-dev/scheduler-app/Readme.md

 The Scheduler App is a simple web application built with React that allows users to schedule and manage their daily tasks and appointments.
 This This Projectec is created and maintained by Rohit Tiwari.
 All of My Projects are Listed in my [Portfolio](https://rohitdev.netlify.app)

-> Google Cloud takes time to setup the urls this might take some time be functional but the applications are live at :
+> the backend is suffering from cors and cookies problem this is working fine in localhost development:

 Frontend Live at [LINK](https://devschedule.netlify.app/) Backend Live at [LINK](https://schedular-backend.onrender.com/)